khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hey there!
-I'm tEdör, a Hungarian interdisciplinary researcher living in England with main interested in Technology, Education and Art (TEA).
-If these interests you too, consider subscribing to my mailing list below.
-I will start sending emails in a couple of months.
+I'm tEdör, a Hungarian interdisciplinary researcher living in England who is interested in Technology, Education, and Art (TEA).
+Consider subscribing to my mailing list below, to which I will share some ideas in edutainment style, in a few months.

 <br>